iforce2d/inavFollowme/README.md

         rcChannels[RC_AUX1] > 1300 && rcChannels[RC_AUX1] < 1700 && // switch 1 mid
         rcChannels[RC_AUX2] > 1700; // switch 2 high

 This means that when I have my AUX1 switch in the middle position (about 1500μs) and my AUX2 switch high (about 2000μs) then the FollowMeController will know it is active. **You should edit this condition** to match the configuration of your switches when follow-me will be active.
+You can look at the "Mode" value on the OLED screen of the FollowMeController to check that you have the right configuration (mode value will be 1 when the condition is met, zero otherwise).

 Currently the control mode to use is also hardcoded in rc.h: